pfultz2/Tick/doc/src/tag.md

 }
 ```

-Unfortunately, this leads to ambiguities when we try to use it with iterators to vectors.
+However, this leads to ambiguities when we try to use it with iterators to vectors.
 That is because those iterators are valid for all three overloads.
-So, tag dispathing allows us to pick the overload that is the most refined.
+So, tag dispatching allows us to pick the overload that is the most refined.
 First, we need to call `most_refined` which will retrieve the tags for each each trait.
 So then `advance` could be implemented like this:

 ```cpp
 template<class Iterator>